-Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
-There is no guarantee that all or any part of the Mineral Resources will be converted into Mineral Reserves.
-Confidence in the estimate of Inferred Mineral Resources is insufficient to allow the meaningful application of technical and economic parameters or to enable an evaluation of economic viability sufficient for public disclosure.
+Mineral resources are not mineral reserves and do not have demonstrated economic viability.
+There is no guarantee that all or any part of the mineral resources will be converted into mineral reserves.
+Confidence in the estimate of inferred mineral resources is insufficient to allow the meaningful application of technical and economic parameters or to enable an evaluation of economic viability sufficient for public disclosure.

-Practical Mining LLC (Practical) estimated the Archimedes Underground Mineral Resource using all drilling and geological data available through October 31, 2022.
-Wood Canada Ltd. (Wood) completed the Mineral Point open pit MRE in the inaugural NI 43-101 Technical Report (July 2021) under i-80's ownership of the Ruby Hill Project.
-Forte Dynamics, Inc (Forte) reviewed the Mineral Point open pit MRE completed by Wood (July 2021).
-Upon completion of the Mineral Point open pit resource review, Forte made some slight modifications to the Wood resource block model (estimated block grades were not changed or altered) along with using an updated constraining pit shell to report the Mineral Point open pit MRE.
-Forte also completed an updated MRE for the Archimedes open pit deposit.
+Practical Mining LLC (Practical) estimated the Archimedes Underground mineral resource using all drilling and geological data available through October 31, 2022.
+Wood Canada Ltd. (Wood) completed the Mineral Point open pit Mineral Resource Estimate in the inaugural NI 43-101 Technical Report (July 2021) under i-80's ownership of the Ruby Hill Project.
+Forte Dynamics, Inc (Forte) reviewed the Mineral Point open pit mineral resource Estimate completed by Wood (July 2021).
+Upon completion of the Mineral Point open pit resource review, Forte made some slight modifications to the Wood resource block model (estimated block grades were not changed or altered) along with using an updated constraining pit shell to report the Mineral Point open pit mineral resource Estimate.
+Forte also completed an updated mineral resource estimate for the Archimedes open pit deposit.

-All work, including drilling, completed since the time of the inaugural technical report has targeted the 426 and Ruby Deeps deposits and does not influence the Mineral Point open pit Mineral Resource.
-The Archimedes open pit Mineral Resource was completed using all current drilling and geological data available through December 31, 2024.
+All work, including drilling, completed since the time of the inaugural technical report has targeted the 426 and Ruby Deeps deposits and does not influence the Mineral Point open pit mineral resource.
+The Archimedes open pit mineral resource was completed using all current drilling and geological data available through December 31, 2024.

-Open pit and underground block model horizontal extents are shown in Figure 14-1.
+Open pit and underground block model horizontal extents are shown in Figure 11-1.
 The Archimedes open pit model extends vertically from 7,500 to 6,700 feet amsl, the Mineral Point open pit model extends vertically from 4,600 to 6,900 feet amsl and the Archimedes underground model from 4,000 to 5,300 feet amsl.

-Figure 14-1: Block Model Extents
+Figure 11-1: Block Model Extents